Archive for the ‘Pennsylvania Watersheds’ Category

 Pennsylvania State Documents Reveal Rampant Water Contamination In Gas Sacrifice Zones

 Several excellent articles have been posted recently about the inadequate, often shoddy, records keeping practices of The Pennsylvania Department of Environmental Protection.
 They’re linked here and shouldn’t be missed.
-Bottom line is, if you think PA DEP is actively protecting the Pennsylvania’s water supplies from the impacts of shale gas drilling, think again.
+Bottom line is, if you think PA DEP is actively protecting Pennsylvania’s water supplies from the impacts of shale gas drilling, think again.

 In Open Records Case Produced Untracked Drilling Documents The Times-Tribune, May 19, 2013, Laura Legere writes: